 This is a great summer activity to do with the grandkids.
 Plus, it gives you a little break!

 You deserve to rest and watch an old movie.
 Don’t forget the popcorn.

-Take selfies of you and your grandkids.
+Take selfies of yourself and your grandkids.
 Better yet, let the grandkids snap the selfies.
-I double dog dare you to post them on Facebook!
+I double-dog dare you to post them on Facebook!
 I posted the selfie below of my oldest grandson and me.

 Behind us are my son-in-law and another grandson.
 Behind them are my daughter and another grandson.
 I got us all in that one selfie.